 - Our recommended lenders for home loans

-One common misconception is that a home buyer has to come up with thousands of dollars upfront and pay closing costs out of pocket.
-This is not the case.
+One common misconception is that homebuyers have to come up with thousands of dollars in upfront and out-of-pocket closing costs.
+This isn’t the case.

-You pay closing costs at the very end of the transaction.
-And you don’t pay them individually or separate from your down payment.
-When you sign final paperwork, the escrow company will tally up all closing costs and down payment amount, then subtract any lender credits and seller-paid costs.
-The escrow company will tell you that bottom line dollar amount and give you instructions on how to wire the money or bring a cashier’s check with you to your signing.
+You pay closing costs at the end of the loan process — when the transaction closes.
+You also don’t pay them separately from your down payment.
+After you sign the final loan paperwork, the escrow company calculates all of the closing costs and adds that to your down payment amount, then subtracts any lender credits or seller-paid costs.
+That is the amount you’ll need to hand off to the escrow company.
+(You usually wire the money or bring a cashier’s check with you when signing your final loan paperwork.)

 |Discount fee||$625 (0.25%)|